-If you’ve been looking for work recently, you might have noticed that video interviews are now incredibly common.
+Video interviews don’t make the process any less competitive, so we put together our best list of the most powerful video job interview tips to make sure you stand out!
 Whether it’s using Skype, Zoom, or any of the competitors, there are a few things you’ll need to do to ace this video interview.
 Remember: even though you’re not going anywhere, you still have to prepare!
+Here’s our fully researched and tested list of video job interview tips:

 BEFORE THE INTERVIEW